abishekatp/notes/QC/131_MS_Classical_Information.md

 #### Reduced or Marginal state of X

 We have seen the reduced or marginal probability in the `equation-6`.
-How can we represent the reduced or marginal state of the system $X_1$.
+How can we represent the reduced or marginal state just one(or proper subset) of the system.
 To understand this we can drop all the states associated to the $X_2$ in the $|\psi\rangle$(from `equation-1`) and simplify it.
 Now we will get the marginal state of $X_1$.
 This can be formally defined as follows,

 $$
 \begin{equation} \tag{11}